Prashant-17-11/PassingThoughts/README.md

 Once this is done, you should see "Time has passed!" alerts after 15 seconds.

+## Task 13

+There's just one thing left to do: replace that alert() with a call to removeThougth().
+This should already be passed in as props, so you'll just need to delete the alert() line and replace it with a call to removeThought().

+You'll need to call removeThought() with this thought's ID, which you can get with thought.id.

+Once that's done, try adding some thoughts and watch them disappear... it's just like your brain, but you built it with React.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).